 A permanent or temporary ban from some or all Jupyter spaces (mailing lists, gitter.im, etc.).
 The group will maintain records of all such bans so that they may be reviewed in the future or otherwise maintained.

 Once a resolution is agreed upon, but before it is enacted, the committee will contact the original reporter and any other affected parties and explain the proposed resolution.
 The committee will ask if this resolution is acceptable, and must note feedback for the record.
 However, the committee is not required to act on this feedback.

-Finally, the committee will make a report to the Jupyter Steering Council (as well as the Jupyter core team in the event of an ongoing resolution, such as a ban).
+Finally, the committee will make a report to the Jupyter Executive Council (as well as the Jupyter core team in the event of an ongoing resolution, such as a ban).

-The committee will never publicly discuss the issue; all public statements will be made by the chair of the Code of Conduct Committee or the Jupyter Steering Council.
+The committee will never publicly discuss the issue; all public statements will be made by the chair of the Code of Conduct Committee or the Jupyter Executive Council.

 In the event of any conflict of interest, a committee member must immediately notify the other members, and recuse themselves if necessary.